daferdur/pxt-myHX711/README.md

 ## Blocks

 The extension can be used for HX711 modules.
-Use the first block to select module type and read data (it is recommended to wait between queries; at least 1 second for DHT11 and 2 seconds for DHT22), then use the second one to read either humidity level (%) or temperature (celsius).
+Use the first block to select module type and read data.

-This extension also verifies checksum from sensors.
-If the checksum is wrong, you'll get -999 for both temperature and humidity readings, and "Last query successful?" block would return false.

 ![1](https://user-images.githubusercontent.com/44191076/53888212-dd92ce00-405e-11e9-9947-6cbb0caf10a0.jpg)